 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Holes in rocks can be formed in strikingly different ways.
-Sometimes holes are a result of water erosion – the simplest and the most obvious way of holes formation.
+Sometimes holes are a result of water erosion – the simplest and the most obvious way of hole formation.
 But you will be surprised to know that holes can be formed at the very first stages of rock solidification.
 Moreover, some holes in hard and almost indestructible rocks can be produced by small mollusks.
 Surprised?
 Get on board!

 Holes can be found in all three types of rocks.
 Holes can be secondary and created by weathering.
 Additionally, holes in beach pebbles are created by boring mollusks.
 Primary holes are created simultaneously with the volcanic rock formation because of the gas bubbles trapped during lava solidification.